ArzhMael/how-to-start-a-react-project-with-parcel/README.md

 Your app is ready to go, just run ```npm start``` !
 It's currently empty but you can add any **HTML** (in index.html), **CSS** (in scss/app.scss) or create **React Components** (in components) as you wish !

-If you want to have a quick look, checking if everything works, just copy thoses lines and create this *HelloMessage.js React component*.
+If you want to have a quick look, checking if everything works, just copy thoses lines and create this *HelloMessage React component*.

 ###### index.html
 ```html